the-random-dev/the-random-dev.github.io/_posts/2020-04-26-solid-principles.md

 comments: true
 key: solid-principles-2020-04-26
 sharing: true
 description: Do you have a S.O.L.I.D. code?
-S.O.L.I.D principles was introduced by Robert C. Martin, aka Uncle Bob, in 2000 and the acronym itself was introduced by Michael Feathers.
-Those are 5 principles for object-oriented programming that helps you develop a better code quality.
+S.O.L.I.D principles was introduced by Robert C. Martin, aka Uncle Bob, in 2000 and the acronym itself was introduced by Michael Feathers.Those are 5 principles for object-oriented programming that helps you develop a better code quality.
 ---

 Do you have a S.O.L.I.D. code?